DevvoTecnologia/Junior-Challenge/backend/README.md

 ### 2. Database Setup

 Create a schema in MySQL, and set its name as the `DB_NAME` value in the `.env` file.
-If the `NODE_ENV` is not set to `production`, Sequelize will automatically load and sync the tables in the MySQL database.

 ### 3. API Documentation